Nurturing the Dharma

 Humanitarian Relief for the People of Ukraine

 Prescott Insight adheres to a basic Buddhist tenet of relieving suffering, and the causes and conditions of suffering, for all beings.
-Of course, this would include the people of Ukraine, who are suffering greatly in the senseless destruction of their country by an imperialist superpower.
+Of course, this would include the people of Ukraine, who are suffering greatly in the senseless destruction of their people and their country by an imperialist autocrat.

 Direct Relief